Sport

 Share

 The NCAA has acknowledged the challenges in enforcing a blanket ban on sports betting, especially as it becomes more widely accepted across the country.
 Current NCAA rules prohibit athletes and institutional staff from engaging in sports betting for any sports that have NCAA championships.
-Violations, such as an athlete betting on their own team or sport, can result in penalties, including a lifetime ban from college athletics.
+Violations, such as an athlete betting on their own team or sport, can result in severe penalties, including a lifetime ban from college athletics.

 In related developments, the NCAA has extended its partnership with Genius Sports through 2032.
 Genius Sports will continue to distribute official NCAA data to licensed sportsbooks, with the agreement prohibiting betting on negative prop bets.
 This measure aims to protect college athletes from online abuse and social pressure related to gambling.